DTJF/libpruw1/src/doc/_2_preparation.md

 sensor A7000802E844C310 --> CRC OK: 26.6875 °C
 ~~~

-Congrats, the driver is working on your system!
+Congrats, driver and examples are working on your system!

 # Examples

 The package contains two examples

-\Item{src/examples/dallas.bas} Universal application for all dallas
+\Item{src/examples/dallas.bas} Universal application for all Dallas
 types (`&h10`, `&h20`, `&h22`, `&h28`, `&h3B` or `&h42`) and for
 external or parasite powering (by the cost of high power consumption).